lf-edge/ekuiper/docs/en_US/sqls/functions/transform_functions.md

 Convert a time value to a time in the corresponding time zone.
 The time zone parameter format refers to [IANA Time Zone Database](https://www.iana.org/time-zones), the default value is `UTC`.
 Set to `Local` to use the system time zone.

+> Note: To use this function in an alpine-based environment, you need to ensure that the time zone data has been properly installed (e.g. `apk add tzdata`).

 ## ENCODE

 ```text